tintin-007/Nuclei-Segmentation/README.md

 ## Methodology

-The methodology followed in this project can be mainly broken down into seven phases: image resizing, binary label production, patch extraction from the training set, data augmentation of the patches, and, lastly, nuclei segmentation.
+The methodology followed in this project can be mainly broken down into seven phases:

 **1. Test and Training Set Division of Images**